ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Conclusion

 \section{Conclusion}

-We have presented \textbf{\sys}, a framework that bridges the gap between modern generative AI and high-performance computing.
-By curating a specialized dataset of parallel primitives and fine-tuning models to internalize the \textbf{Work-Depth} cost model, we achieve state-of-the-art results on the ParEval benchmark, surpassing both commercial LLMs and traditional heuristics.
+We have presented \textbf{\sys}, a framework that bridging modern generative AI and high-performance computing.
+By curating a specialized dataset of parallel primitives and fine-tuning models to internalize the \textbf{Work-Depth} cost model, we achieve state-of-the-art results on the ParEval, surpassing both commercial LLMs and traditional heuristics.

-Crucially, our results demonstrate that syntax generation alone is insufficient for HPC.
+Crucially, our results reveal that syntax generation alone is insufficient for HPC.
 The integration of an \textbf{Evolutionary Coding Agent}—which treats the compiler and runtime profiler as adversarial critics—is essential for traversing the optimization landscape.
-This work creates a precedent for \textbf{AI-Driven Performance Engineering}: moving beyond simple code completion to systems that actively reason about scalability, correctness, and the complex interplay between algorithms and hardware.
+This work sets a precedent for \textbf{AI-Driven Performance Engineering}: moving beyond code completion to systems that actively reason about scalability, correctness, and the complex interplay between algorithms and hardware.